Play Live Radio

 Stay on top of election news from WESA's political reporters — delivered fresh to your inbox every weekday morning.

-Although Johnson called the amount of Democratic spending “irrational,” outside funders in both parties had each spent more than four times as much on ads — around $8 million — by this point in the 17th District race in 2022.
+Although Johnson called the amount of Democratic spending “irrational,” outside funders in both parties had each spent more than four times as much on ads — around $8 million — by the end of the 17th District race in 2022.

 Johnson said that Mercuri could make up the difference with help from outside groups.